elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 - `should update outdated prebuilt rules when previous historical versions available`
 - `should update outdated prebuilt rules when previous historical versions unavailable`

+(NOTE: the second scenario tests that, if a new version of a rule is released, it can upgrade the current instance of that rule even if the historical versions of that rule are no longer in the package)

 Notes:

 - Legacy API: